muart-group/muart-group.github.io/docs/developer/index.md

   some extra findings.
 * **[vilppuvuorinen/pymelcloud](https://github.com/vilppuvuorinen/pymelcloud)** - A library for interfacing via
   MELCloud.
 May contain extra findings or data associations.
+* **[ncaunt/meldec](https://github.com/ncaunt/meldec)** - Another MELCloud/Ecodan-focused library, including some rather
+  useful reverse engineering notes for the IT protocol.
+Useful as as systems reference, and contains a couple firmware dumps.

 ## More Esoteric Information